 Solving condensate issues within the foundry environment

 - Water in blow lines used for blowing out moulds will sit on the surface of the sand.

 - This causes cylinder, valve or actuator failures internally within the machinery.
-This can result in immediate downtime of the equipment.
+This results in immediate downtime of the equipment.

 Get In Touch